jenningsanderson/qa-tiles-plus/README.md

     $ ./step-5-tile-join.sh <latest planet.mbtiles>

 Ultimately, the file `osm-qa-with-tr.mbtiles` is created.
-This is easily fed into tile-reeduce for further analysis.
+This is easily fed into tile-reduce for further analysis.

 ### Acknowledgements